Keadian/EQMacEmu/README.md

    - [Update the reference for quarm db to latest version](https://github.com/nickgal/EQMacDocker/pull/3)
    - [Update environment variables to reference quarm](https://github.com/nickgal/EQMacDocker/pull/2)
  - Change the submodules to point to your forked versions of the Server and Quests submodules
+    - Go to EQMacDocker Folder and open .gitmodules and point the submodules to your forked urls.
  <br>

  - Install WSL 2